 Misconceptions about Self-Efficacy

-Addressing the skepticism of self-efficacy, Albert Bandura argues that it is not self-centered and selfish, contrary to what some psychological researchers may propose.
+Addressing the scepticism of self-efficacy, Albert Bandura argues that it is not self-centered and selfish, contrary to what some psychological researchers may propose.

 Self-Efficacy is Not Selfish